Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/08-session/01-signinmethod.md

 ### SIGN IN
 ---

 Let's create our signin route.
-Add the following to your bottom of `user.js` file in `routes`.
+Add the following to your bottom of `user.js` file in `controllers`.
 Like the signup route, each step will keep building on top of the previous, until we have the finished product at the end.
 ```js
 router.post('/signin', function(req, res) {